The 12 Greatest Mentors of All-Time

 Amber Peel went with Beyonce because of her admirable authenticity and legendary work ethic.

 Going back to the grave, Ryan Groene selected John D Rockefeller.
-Even though many see him as a negative oil tycoon, Ryan selected him because to amass such an empire, you must know a little something (or a lot of something) about business.
-Rockefeller’s biography, Titan, is very popular amongst entrepreneurs.
+Even though many see him as a negative oil tycoon, Ryan selected him because, to amass such an empire, you must know a little something (or a lot of something) about business.
+Rockefeller’s biography, Titan, is very popular amongst entrepreneurs and others seeking an experienced business mentor.

 Lastly, we have Randy Ramadhin, who chose John Willard Marriott because his legacy is worldwide and will endure for generations.
 In his autobiography, he shares both the story of and the recipe for the success of Marriott International, one of the world’s leading hotel companies.